xXmizzeryXx/Tide/README.md

-# 🌊 Tide v3.7 (Patriotic)
+# 🌊 Tide v3.7 – App Hub Edition

-**a proxy of minimalism, for modern times.**
+**a minimalist proxy for modern times.**
-Created by the Tide Team and [xXmizzeryXx](https://github.com/xXmizzeryXx) (or just Mizzery, doesn’t matter.)
+Created by the Tide Team and [xXmizzeryXx](https://github.com/xXmizzeryXx).

 ---

-> Tide is no longer just chill — it’s **charged.**
+> Tide is no longer just a proxy — it’s a **history book in the making.**
-> Now officially part of the **[Elusion](https://dsc.gg/elusionprox)** family.
+> Access your favorite apps, games, and tools quickly and elegantly.

 ## ⚡ Overview

-Tide is a sleek, minimalist web proxy for speed, style, and simplicity.
-Whether trying to access blocked content or just wanting a distraction-free UI, Tide’s got you covered.
-Designed with modern aesthetics and packed with frequent UI and game updates, it’s not just a tool—it’s an experience.

-Join the wave today and **ride the tide.** 🌊
+Tide is a sleek, minimalist web interface designed to put apps first.
+Whether launching tools, playing games, or browsing content, everything is accessible in one place — clean, fast, and distraction-free.

+With smooth transitions, intuitive navigation, and modular widgets, Tide v3.7 turns your browser into a modern school proxy.

-## 🎆 What’s New in v3.7 (Patriotic Edition)
+## 🎆 What’s New in v3.7

-- 🗽 Red, white, and blue theme for the 4th of July 🇺🇸
-- ⚡ Performance improvements
+- 📱 **Apps Hub** as the central interface
-- 🎮 New game additions
+- 🎮 Integrated games and utilities
-- 🧩 Sidebar widget system (Battery, Time, Navigation)
+- 🧩 Sidebar widgets: Battery, Time, Quick Navigation
-- 💫 Updated gradient styles and transition effects
+- 💫 Updated gradients, animations, and smooth transitions
-- 🪄 Easter eggs and more
+- 🪄 Hidden easter eggs and subtle enhancements

 ## ✨ Features

+- 📱 **Centralized Apps Hub** – Launch everything from one screen
-- 💻 **Minimalist UI** – Clean, centered, smooth.
+- 💻 **Minimalist UI** – Clean, centered, distraction-free
-- 🛠️ **Customizable** – Themes, gradients, and animations.
+- 🛠️ **Customizable** – Themes, gradients, and animations
-- 🎮 **Built-in Games** – Access fun directly from the interface.
+- 🎮 **Built-in Games** – Integrated directly into the hub
-- 🧩 **Modular Sidebar** – Time, battery life, and quick nav.
+- 🧩 **Modular Sidebar** – Time, battery, and quick nav widgets
-- 🌐 **Unblocked Access** – Bypass restrictions with ease.
+- 🌐 **Unblocked Access** – All apps work through Tide’s proxy core
-- 📦 **No Backend Required** – Simple, static, and fast.
+- 📦 **Static & Fast** – No backend required
-- 🔌 **Elusion Compatible** – Now part of a larger proxy ecosystem.
+- 🔌 **Elusion Compatible** – Part of the wider Elusion ecosystem

 ## 🚀 Tech Stack